BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 API::V1::BuildDistributionsController#subset ┃  219ms ┃  158ms ┃    0ms ┃  612ms ┃  16ms-529ms
 {% endhighlight %}

-I did code profiling of the controller action with the [ruby-prof gem](https://github.com/ruby-prof/ruby-prof) and it turned out that half of the time is spend in virtus gem.
-Why it was a problem in my case?
+I did code profiling of the controller action with the [ruby-prof gem](https://github.com/ruby-prof/ruby-prof) and it turned out that half of the time is spent in virtus gem.
+Why was it a problem in my case?

 The [knapsack_pro gem](https://knapsackpro.com) sends information about test files to API and on the API side the each test file is a separate virtus object.
 So when someone has large test suite then the API slows down.

 # Virtus with array of many value objects

 Here is the example how I represent the test files in my codebase.
-Basically I have a `Node` which is one of the CI node where is part of test suite executed.
+Basically, I have a `Node` which is one of the CI nodes where is part of test suite executed.
 The `Node` has many test files as [value objects](https://en.wikipedia.org/wiki/Value_object).

 {% highlight ruby %}
 class ValueObject